 MonetaryCoin is an advanced cryptocurrency series named after a Nobel Prize winning economic theory called "Monetarism."
 How does it work?
 If the economy grows, then more MonetaryCoins are available to forge (i.e. mine).
 If a country or currency union reports GDP, it qualifies for a MonetaryCoin.
 For example, coins corresponding to China (MCHI) and the Eurozone (MERO) are available now.
 How is it advanced?
 MonetaryCoin securely imports economic data (via an "oracle"), coin ownership determines forging power ("proof of stake") and one can choose to share personal information (or not) when sending coins ("AML-KYC").
 A new foundation will be managing the development of the MonetaryCoin and oversees the oracle.

-The MonetaryCoin distribution events for the first two coins are both taking place between July 10th, 2018 and December 30th, 2018, each in 180 separate 23 hour blocks.
-Participants may send ETH to the smart contract corresponding to each coin (MERO or MCHI) for a 23 hour period and then the related coins will be ratably available to be claimed at the start of the 24th hour.
+A MonetaryCoin distribution events take place in each of 180 separate 24 hour blocks.
+Participants may send ETH to the smart contract corresponding to a token for a 24 hour period and then the related coins will be ratably available to be claimed at the end of the 24th hour.

-In each window, a fixed number of tokens will be available for distribution.
+In each window, a fixed number of tokens are available for distribution.
 After a window closes, all tokens from that window may be claimed by participants in proportion to their respective ETH contributions.

 For example, if each window were allocated 1,000 tokens, and a total of 100 ETH were sent to a window, then each participant in that window would be allocated 10 tokens per one ETH sent.

-With 19 member countries and approximately 11.28 trillion Euros of money supply, equivalent to approximately 13.5 trillion USD, the total initial supply of coins will be 112.8 billion MERO.
-11.28 billion MERO will be made available in the first 180 windows.
-The token will be open for proof of stake forging starting on window two of 180.
+With 19 member countries and approximately 11.28 trillion Euros of money supply, equivalent to approximately 13.5 trillion USD, the total initial supply of coins is set to 112.8 billion MERO.
+11.28 billion MERO were made available in the first 180 windows.
+The token is open for proof of stake forging today.

-With approximately 174 trillion Yuan of money supply, equivalent to approximately 27.5 trillion USD, the total initial supply of coins will be 1.74 trillion MCHI.
-174 billion MCHI will be made available in the first 180 windows.
-The token will be open for proof of stake forging starting on window two of 180.
+With approximately 174 trillion Yuan of money supply, equivalent to approximately 27.5 trillion USD, the total initial supply of coins is set to 1.74 trillion MCHI.
+174 billion MCHI were made available in the first 180 windows.
+The token is open for proof of stake forging today.

 Oracle: Why does MonetaryCoin tie the slow moving market for goods and services (GDP)